gmail unsubscribeemail managementproductivity

 How it works:

-• Link doesn't actually work or goes to error page
+• Link doesn't actually work or goes to an error page

 • No unsubscribe link exists anywhere